value investing

 1. What is the role of sustainable growth in value investing?

-Sustainable growth is a crucial principle in value investing that focuses on investing in companies with the potential to grow steadily over the long term while maintaining financial stability.
-This approach aligns with the value investor’s goal of achieving lasting returns and minimizing risk.
+Sustainable growth is key in value investing.
+It focuses on companies that can grow steadily over time while maintaining strong financial stability.
+This strategy aligns with the value investor’s goal of achieving long-term returns and minimizing risk.

 2. How does contrarian thinking relate to value investing?